zaynetro/pdf-generator-typescript-sample/README.md

 **TODO:** Add blog post link

-Generate PDF files with PhantomJS and Puppeteer.
+This is a sample project to show how PDF files can be generated with PhantomJS and Puppeteer.

 Provide means for rendering templates into HTML.
 Use PhantomJS or Puppeteer to render HTML files into PDF documents.